 In this article we explain how to use PHP to convert MS-Word, Excel, PowerPoint, HTML and other common file formats to PDF.
 Read on to learn more about the Muhimbi PDF Converter and how it can assist with the Conversion, Merging, Watermarking, Splitting, Securing and OCR of documents.**

-Please note that the example provided in this post requires the Muhimbi PDF Converter API and Server Platform to be deployed to at least one Windows based server in your environment, after which you can access it from PHP using Windows and non-Windows based systems including Linux.
+Please note that the example provided in this post requires the Muhimbi PDF Converter Services to be deployed to at least one Windows based server in your environment, after which you can access it from PHP using Windows and non-Windows based systems including Linux.
 If you do not have access to any Windows servers then please use our REST based cloud service, which requires no custom software deployment.
-For details see the examples on GitHub.**
+For details see the examples on GitHub or check out guides here.**

 Install PHP & PHP Soap Libraries